RajxPatil/BuildGPT_FromData-to-Language-Model/README.md

-# Building Large Language Models from Scratch
+# Building a Large Language Model from Scratch

 This repository contains code, datasets, and notebooks for building, training, and experimenting with Language Models (LMs).
 It specifically focuses on constructing a GPT-style architecture and implementing tokenization techniques.
 The project is ideal for those who want hands-on experience creating foundational LLM components and experimenting with custom datasets.